Lower Mosaic Canyon

 Watch Out

-Other than the standard warnings about hiking in the desert, ...the hike is pretty safe, but stay out of the canyon if it is raining or threatens to rain because of flash flood dangers.
-There are several small scramble-ups in the narrows that are easy to pass, but the rock is water-polished, slick, and covered with dust and gravel, so there is greater than usual risk of slipping.
+Other than the standard warnings about hiking in the desert, ...this hike is pretty safe, but stay out of the canyon if it is raining or threatens to rain because of flashflood dangers.
+There are several small scramble-ups in the narrows that are fairly easy to pass, but the rock is water-polished, slick, and covered with dust and gravel, so the risk of slipping is greater than usual (speaking from experience).

 While hiking, please respect the land and the other people out there, and please try to Leave No Trace of your passage.
 Also, this is a short hike, so just take what you need of the 10 Essentials.